How to find the best real estate agent when you’re ready to buy

-Your contract should spell out all of the terms to which you’ve already agreed, including the real estate commission.
-Traditionally, the seller pays 6 percent of the sales price of the home for real estate commissions, with half going to their own real estate agent and half going to the buyer’s agent.
-The commission rate is negotiable, however, with the average commission actually just under 6 percent, according to HomeLight.
+Once you select an agent, your contract should spell out all of the terms to which you’ve agreed, including the real estate commission.
+Traditionally, the seller pays 6 percent of the sales price of the home for real estate commissions, with half going to their own agent and half going to the buyer’s agent.
+The commission rate is often negotiable, however, with the average commission actually just under 6 percent, according to an analysis by EffectiveAgents.

 Another factor to look at: The length of the contract itself.
-Look for a contract limited to six months or less.
-In a competitive seller’s market, it can take less than 30 days to sell a home, according to NAR.
-If your contract is much longer than that and you still haven’t sold your home in a reasonable time frame, you want to be able to switch to another agent.
-Similarly, if as a buyer you haven’t found the home you want within a few months, it’s helpful to keep your options open.
+Aim for a contract limited to six months or less.
+In a competitive seller’s market like today’s, it can take just 20 days — or less — to sell a home, according to the NAR.
+If you haven’t found the home you want within a few months, it’s helpful to keep your options open.

 Why the right real estate agent matters

-In a competitive housing market, the right real estate agent makes a difference.
-The more experienced a buyer’s agent is with a certain area, the more likely they can guide you toward the right property for the right price, and within your timeline and budget.
-With a listing agent, you’ll want to work with someone who has a compelling track record, and can help you effectively market your home and negotiate offers so you come out ahead.
+In today’s hyper-competitive housing market, the right real estate agent really makes a difference.
+You want someone you trust and feel comfortable with, who can navigate through the process with your best interests in mind.
+The more experienced a buyer’s agent is with a certain area, the more likely it is that they can guide you toward the right property for the right price, and within your timeline and budget.